ytsuchiya-work/databricks-apps-examples/dash-dbx-writeback/README.md

 ## 🆘 Troubleshooting

+**`PGHOST not set` error?**
+- Create a `.env` file with your Databricks Lakebase connection details
+- Ensure all required `PG*` environment variables are set
+- Load environment variables: `export $(grep -v '^#' .env | xargs)`

+**Connection issues?**
+- Verify Databricks workspace is accessible
+- Check your personal access token is valid
+- Ensure Lakebase instance is running in your workspace
+- Verify `PGHOST` points to your Lakebase instance hostname

+**OAuth/Authentication errors?**
+- Run `databricks configure --token` to authenticate
+- Verify `DATABRICKS_HOST` and `DATABRICKS_TOKEN` in `.env`
+- Check your Databricks user has access to the Lakebase instance

 **Permission denied?**
-- Ensure PostgreSQL user has proper permissions
+- Ensure your Databricks user has `CAN_CONNECT_AND_CREATE` permission on the database
-- Run the verification script: `python setup_scripts/verify_setup.py`

-**Connection issues?**
-- Verify PostgreSQL is running: `pg_isready -h localhost -p 5432`
-- Check credentials in `.env` file
-- Ensure firewall allows connections
+- Check schema permissions for the configured `LAKEBASE_SCHEMA`

 **No data in app?**
 - Run initialization script: `python setup_scripts/initialize_database.py`
-- Check database has sample data: `SELECT COUNT(*) FROM layout_data;`
+- Check database has sample data via Databricks SQL Editor

 See **[docs/SETUP-GUIDE.md](docs/SETUP-GUIDE.md)** for detailed troubleshooting